 As soon as Hamas leaders left Cairo, on their way to meet with their elder brother Erdogan, in Ankara, the terrorist organization issued a press statement about their visit to Cairo.
 In the statement, Hamas represented itself as the de facto ruler and representative of the Palestinian people.
-Then, the statement was closed by paying thanks to Qatar for its continued support to Hamas government in Gaza.
-Obviously, that was a gesture of rudeness and disrespect towards Egypt, given the heated diplomatic conflict between Qatar and Egypt, at the moment.
-Unfortunately, this is not the first time Hamas stabs Egypt in the back, as such.
+Then, the statement was closed by paying thanks to Qatar for its continued support of the Hamas government in Gaza.
+That was a gesture of rudeness and disrespect towards Egypt, given the heated diplomatic conflict between Qatar and Egypt, at the moment.
+Unfortunately, this is not the first time Hamas has stabbed Egypt in the back, as such.

 In 2012, when the Muslim Brotherhood took over the presidency of the state, Hamas terrorists were allowed to enter Sinai in large numbers, as part of the larger Muslim Brotherhood’s plan to give Sinai to the Gaza people to create their own state under the rule of Hamas.
 This coordinated plot to occupy Sinai was discovered by the Egyptian military intelligence and, thus, became one of the main motivators behind the June 2013 revolution that brought down the Muslim Brotherhood regime.

 As Cairo was frenzied with popular protests, supported by the military, against the Muslim Brotherhood, in 2013, Hamas took the advantage to wreak havoc in Sinai.
 They committed terrorist attacks on civilians, especially Coptic Christian citizens, as well as against police and military facilities and personnel.
 Mohamed Al-Beltagy, one of the leading political figures of the Muslim Brotherhood, threatened, in a televised interview, that “the terrorist activities in Sinai will not stop unless Morsi is seated back in power.”